-NOTES TO THE CONSOLIDATED ANNUAL ACCOUNTS FOR THE FINANCIAL YEAR ENDED ON 31 DECEMBER 2022 (Thousand euros)
+NOTES TO THE ANNUAL ACCOUNTS FOR THE FINANCIAL YEAR ENDED ON 31 DECEMBER 2022

-18. BOARD OF DIRECTORS AND OTHER PAYMENTS
+20. BOARD OF DIRECTORS AND OTHER PAYMENTS

-Positions and ownership interests held by members of the Board of Directors
+Shareholdings, positions and activities of the members of the Board of Directors

-In the duty to avoid situations of conflict with the interest of the Company, during the year the directors who have held positions in the management body have complied with the obligations provided at article 228 of the consolidated corporation law.
-Likewise, both they and the persons related to them have refrained from incurring in the cases of conflict of interest provided at article 229 of said law, except in cases where the corresponding authorization has been obtained.
+In the duty to avoid situations of conflict with the interest of the Company, during the year the directors who have held positions in the administrative body have complied with the obligations provided for in Article 228 of the Spanish Capital Companies Act.

+Likewise, both they and the persons related to them have refrained from incurring in the cases of conflict of interest provided for in Article 229 of said Act, except in cases where the corresponding authorization has been obtained.